Donald · Southern Uplands

 Lousie Wood Law (Louise Wood Law) — common questions

-- How hard is Lousie Wood Law (Louise Wood Law)?
+- Is Lousie Wood Law (Louise Wood Law) a hard climb?

 - Lousie Wood Law (Louise Wood Law) is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 12km with 464m of ascent and takes most walkers 3-5 hours.
 Terrain: Wide pastoral grass underfoot, with the occasional stretch of peat hag and rushy bog where the watershed broadens.

-- Where do I park for Lousie Wood Law (Louise Wood Law)?
+- Where should I park to climb Lousie Wood Law (Louise Wood Law)?

-- Standard parking is at NS926146 near Glasgow.
+- Standard parking is at NS926146.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Lousie Wood Law (Louise Wood Law)?
+- When should I climb Lousie Wood Law (Louise Wood Law)?

 - The standard good-weather months for Lousie Wood Law (Louise Wood Law) are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.